Last Updated on 9 August, 2025

 - Muscle Weakness: Reduced mobility may weaken surrounding muscles, leading to further instability.

-- Nerve Damage: Severe knee injuries can affect nearby nerves, causing pain or numbness.
+- Nerve Damage: Severe knee injuries or knee replacement surgeries can affect nearby nerves, causing pain or numbness.

 - Mental Health Conditions: Chronic knee pain can contribute to depression and anxiety due to decreased mobility and quality of life.